Eva Ekeblad: Scientific discoveries

 Ekeblad experimented with potatoes, which had been introduced to Sweden in 1658, but were only cultivated in the greenhouses of aristocrats.
-She discovered how to make starch from them which could then be grounded and sifted.
+She discovered how to make starch from them which could then be ground and sifted.
 She developed a bread recipe using oat flour and mashed potatoes, and also described a method for the preparation of potato liquor from the same.